8 Must-See Stops on a Nile Cruise: Explore Egypt’s Ancient Civilizations with Sonesta

 5. Luxor’s West Bank: Hatshepsut Temple

-Approaching the Temple of Hatshepsut feels like discovering a hidden masterpiece carved directly into the mountainside.
+As you approach the Temple of Hatshepsut, it is like finding a secret masterpiece carved right into the mountainside

-Sonesta cruises include guided tours to Hatshepsut Temple.
+Of course, Sonesta cruises feature guided trips to Hatshepsut Temple.

 The Temple of Hatshepsut is one of the featured stops on Sonesta’s Nile cruise itineraries.